jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 #### S3 replication

 Once versioning enabled, a bucket can be replicated in the same region or cross regions.
+S3 replication is done on at least 3 AZs.
+Each AZ can be up to 8 data centers.
+One DC down does not impact S3 availability.
 The replication is done asynchronously.
 SRR is for log aggregation for example, while CRR is used for compliance and DR or replication across accounts.
 Delete operations are not replicated.

 ### S3 Storage classes